Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

     ![dapr-pub-sub-code-extension](../../assets/images/05-aca-dapr-pubsubapi/dapr-pub-sub-code-extension.jpg)

-#### 6. Optional: Update VS Code tasks and launch configuration files
+#### 6. Optional: Update VS Code Tasks and Launch Configuration Files

 If you have followed the steps in the [appendix](../../aca/20-appendix/01-run-debug-dapr-app-vscode.md) so far in order to be able to run the three services together (frontend, backend api, and backend processor) and debug them in VS Code, we need to update the files `tasks.json` and `launch.json` to include the new service we have added.